AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 Or you can install additional [plugin](https://github.com/Azure/azure-batch-rendering/tree/master/plugins/3ds-max) for 3ds Max application and submit you project in a native way.
 I will show the first option.

 After installing and running the Batch Explorer, you need to login to your Azure account and select your Batch account.
-Firstm create *Compute Pool*:
+First, create *Compute Pool*:

 Navigate to *Pools* on the left, our pool list is empty.
 You can use Autopool for each rendering, but I prefer to have my own, with all plugins I need.
-Click **"+"** above and let's create out first pool
+Click **"+"** above and let's create out first pool.

 1) *ID* and *Display name* is basicaly a name of your pool
 2) *Scale* is a principle of pool scaling.
 In case of **Manual** mode you have to put number of VMs befor rendering and stop it after the process